Understanding the Red Cross and Red Crescent Movement: ICRC, IFRC, and National Societies

 Each Society has a responsibility to help vulnerable people within its own borders, and to work in conjunction with the Movement to protect and support those in crisis worldwide.

-Each national society is bound by the Movement’s seven Fundamental Principles: humanity, impartiality, neutrality, independence, voluntary service, unity, universality.
+Each National Society is bound by the Movement’s seven Fundamental Principles: humanity, impartiality, neutrality, independence, voluntary service, unity, universality.

 As each National Society works to meet local needs, services vary from country to country.
 For example, some Red Cross and Red Crescent Societies provide a national blood transfusion service, though this is not the case in Britain.